Skip to main content

 Example Answer

 “To ensure cross-browser compatibility, I use tools like BrowserStack or Sauce Labs to test the software across different browsers, operating systems, and devices.
-I create a matrix of supported browsers and systematically test core functionalities in each.
-For example, during a recent project, I identified layout inconsistencies in Internet Explorer that weren’t present in modern browsers.
-By debugging with browser-specific developer tools and coordinating with the developers, we resolved the issues, ensuring a consistent user experience.”
+I create a matrix of supported browsers and systematically test core functionalities in each.”

 20. What’s your process for handling incomplete or unclear software requirements?